 But making remote work successful requires effort on both sides.
 The company has to trust its employees are putting in the same amount of work as they would in the main HQ.
 The remote worker needs the assurance that their decision to work outside the office won’t affect their standing or be judged against them.

-To find out what makes for a successful and productive remote working experience, we talked with multiple Small Improvements employees who do it full-time.
+To find out what makes for a successful and productive remote working culture, we talked with multiple Small Improvements employees who do it full-time.
 They all work remotely for a number of reasons, but the primary ones can be boiled down to autonomy and flexibility.
 Here’s our team members’ checklist of the key components that make remote work possible:

 Learn how to overcommunicate